snowyu/amforth/doc/source/TG/ARM.rst

 Boot process
 ------------

+This describes the bare metal process.
+The Linux ports run as ordinary programs.

 Upon boot, the ARM core reads the first 2 words at address 0 and 4 respectivly.
 The first number becomes the initial stack pointer address, the second the initial PC address, effectivly the first